allenxiangxin/vibestock/README.md

 # vibestock

-Three powerful tools for stock and commodities analysis using professional-grade data.
+Four powerful tools for stock and commodities analysis using professional-grade data and machine learning.

 ## Projects